NegatioN/BattleRiteStats/_characters/pearl.md

       icon: 70a26229b7880aa44a46e8cb2af9334f
       name: Splash Damage
       type: control
-    winrate: 45
-  - num: 8
-    skills:
-    - color: pink
-      description: Countering an attack with Tidal Wave recharges your staff.
-      icon: baa9baf5b01c5ee42902398a8f946a5a
-      name: Gush
-      type: control
-    - color: blue
-      description: Bubble Barrier can be recast within 1.5 to spawn a Lesser Bubble Barrier.
-      icon: dba76bbb88cac764f9a8aeff389abb99
-      name: Ocean Sage
-      type: utility
-    - color: yellow
-      description: Diving into a Bubble Barrier destroys the bubble and resets the cooldown of Dive.
-      icon: 6c30b1e6992030e4dae06a355b7a4fb4
-      name: Ocean Tide
-      type: mobility
-    - color: red
-      description: Firing Volatile Water through a Bubble Barrier increases damage by 5 and range by 25.
-      icon: 70a26229b7880aa44a46e8cb2af9334f
-      name: Rippling Waters
-      type: offense
-    - color: green
-      description: Countering an attack with Tidal Wave spawns a Lesser Bubble Barrier around you.
-      icon: baa9baf5b01c5ee42902398a8f946a5a
-      name: Sea Bubble
-      type: survival
     winrate: 50
 description: A sage able to control the oceans and whatever creatures that lurk below.
   Pearl transforms water into volatile attacks, rejuvenating streams and protecting